 - Solr nodes

-Storage Layer: persistent storage is provided by both Azure SQL (structured query language) Server and Azure Blob Storage services.
-Azure SQL is currently the only back-end database offered by SAP Commerce Cloud:
+Storage Layer: persistent storage is provided by both Microsoft Azure SQL Database and Azure Blob Storage services.
+Microsoft Azure SQL Database is currently the only back-end database offered by SAP Commerce Cloud:

 - File storage: SAP Commerce Cloud offers Azure Blob Storage in place of traditional file system.
 Here are a